rishav-x4CC4/DSA-40Days-Series/README.md

 # 🚀 40 Days DSA & C++ Series

 This repository documents my **40 Days of Data Structures & Algorithms (DSA)** journey using **C++**.
-Each day contains multiple problems, their solutions, and small concepts implemented in code.
+Each day contains multiple problems, their solutions, and concepts implemented in code.

 ---

 ## 📂 Folder Structure

-- **Day01/** → Basics & first problems
+- **Day01/** → Basics & simple problems
-- **Day02/** → Arrays & simple programs
+- **Day02/** → Arrays & practice problems
 - **Day03/** → Sorting algorithms + control statements
+- **Day04/** → Functions & conditionals
 - *(… more days will be added as I progress …)*

 Each folder has: